openline-ai/openline.ai/docs/contribute/how-to-contribute.md

 ## Community Expectations

 Openline is a community project.
-Please review the [Community Expectations](expectations.md) for an understanding of code and review expectations.
+Please review the [Community Expectations][expectations] for an understanding of code and review expectations.

 ## Your First Contribution